-An analysis of more than half of these studies showed that women who consumed more than 45 grams of alcohol each day (around three drinks) had a 1.5 times greater risk (a modestly increased risk) of developing breast cancer as non-drinkers.
+An analysis of more than half of these studies showed that women who consumed more than 45 grams of alcohol each day (around three drinks) had a 1.5 times greater risk (a modestly increased risk) of developing breast cancer than non-drinkers.

 Side Effects of Alcoholism: Social

 Many alcoholics start to withdraw from society, spending less time participating in activities they once enjoyed and less time interacting with friends and family.
-They may even develop a new social circle of friends preferring to spend time with other heavy drinkers or they may be solitary drinkers, further isolating themselves from society.
+They may even develop a new social circle of friends, preferring to spend time with other heavy drinkers.
+Or, they may be solitary drinkers, further isolating themselves from society.

 Alcoholism – also known as alcohol use disorder – has a ripple effect – it begins by affecting those closest to the alcoholic, and continues to spread outward into far-reaching areas.
 For family members and close friends, loving an alcoholic is not easy.
 Effects may include, but are not limited to the following: